DivergentClouds/metasubleq/readme.txt

  For example:
    {name: value1 value2 ...}

- To access the address of a variable us its name Variables may only be accessed within the namespace they were defined in
+ Referencing the address of a variable is done by using its name Variables may only be accessed within the namespace they were defined in